 You need to have a look at amending your tax return.
 Like the letter suggests, you can even do this on the myGov website or you can ask your accountant update your previous tax returns.

 If you like the average user you might have between 50-1000 transactions, sometimes across multiple exchanges.
 The ATO expects you to record these transactions in Australian dollars.
 Often crypto-to-crypto transactions are not even priced in USD, let alone AUD.
 Needless to say this is extremely painful to do manually.
 Instead you can use our super awesome Crypto Tax Calculator to do all the heavy lifting for you.
-The standard plan only costs $127 with an annual subscription and will probably save days of your life, limit stress induced backpain, and make you more aware of your tax obligations.
+Our competitively priced plans will probably save days of your life, limit stress induced back pain, and make you more aware of your tax obligations.